Multiple Output Regression with Latent Noise: Abstract

 \section{Abstract}

-In high-dimensional data, structured noise, caused by observed and unobserved factors affecting multiple target variables simultaneously, imposes a serious challenge for modeling, by masking the often weak signal.
+In high-dimensional data, structured noise caused by observed and unobserved factors affecting multiple target variables simultaneously, imposes a serious challenge for modeling, by masking the often weak signal.
 Therefore, (1) explaining away the structured noise in multiple-output regression is of paramount importance.
 Additionally, (2) assumptions about the correlation structure of the regression weights are needed.
-We note that both can be formulated in a natural way in a latent variable model, where both the interesting signal and the noise are mediated through the same latent factors.
-The signal model then borrows strength from the noise model by encouraging similar effects on correlated targets.
-We introduce a hyperparameter for the \emph{latent signal-to-noise ratio} which turns out to be important for modelling weak signals, and an ordered infinite-dimensional shrinkage prior that resolves the rotational nonidentifiability in reduced-rank regression models.
-The model outperforms alternatives in predicting multivariate gene expression and metabolomics responses from genotype data.
+We note that both can be formulated in a natural way in a latent variable model, in which both the interesting signal and the noise are mediated through the same latent factors.
+Under this assumption, the signal model then borrows strength from the noise model by encouraging similar effects on correlated targets.
+We introduce a hyperparameter for the \emph{latent signal-to-noise ratio} which turns out to be important for modelling weak signals, and an ordered infinite-dimensional shrinkage prior that resolves the rotational unidentifiability in reduced-rank regression models.
+Simulations and prediction experiments with metabolite, gene expression, FMRI measurement, and macroeconomic time series data show that our model equals or exceeds the state-of-the-art performance and, in particular, outperforms the standard approach of assuming independent noise and signal models.